r8/vagrant-lamp/berks-cookbooks/windows/README.md

 - user: The user to run the task as. (defaults to 'SYSTEM')
 - password: The user's password. (requires user)
 - run_level: Run with limited or highest privileges.
 - frequency: Frequency with which to run the task. (default is :hourly.
-Other valid values include :minute, :hourly, :daily, :weekly, :monthly, :once, :on_logon, :onstart, :on_idle)
+Other valid values include :minute, :hourly, :daily, :weekly, :monthly, :once, :on_logon, :onstart, :on_idle) \*:once requires start_time
 - frequency_modifier: Multiple for frequency.
 (15 minutes, 2 days)
 - start_day: Specifies the first date on which the task runs.
 Optional string (MM/DD/YYYY)
 - start_time: Specifies the start time to run the task.
-Optional string (HH:mm)
+Optional string (HH:mm) 24 Hour time
 - interactive_enabled: (Allow task to run interactively or non-interactively.
 Requires user and password.)
 - day: For monthly or weekly tasks, the day(s) on which the task runs.
 (MON - SUN, *, 1 - 31)